 Fukumitsuya Brewery, Southeast of Kenroku-en

 Fukumitsuya, the oldest living brewery in Kanazawa, offers free tours of its facility in both English and Japanese.
-For a comparatively cheap 500 yen, you can get a comprehensive guided tour of the entire process and a taste of their sake on hand.
+For 1000 yen, you can get a comprehensive guided tour of the entire process and a taste of their sake on hand.

 Finally, look for this ball!